Building a PC for Streaming: Twitch, Hitbox, and YouTube Gaming

 For streaming the most intensive and demanding games at the absolute highest quality possible

 This is your monster build, designed to stream all modern games at maximum quality.
-The powerful 10 core, 20 thread CPU will allow you to use high quality x264 software encoding for your stream.
-You could dedicate the equivalent of an entire i7 CPU to software encoding, and still have extra cores left over.
+The absurdly powerful 32-core, 64-thread CPU will allow you to use high-quality x264 software encoding for your stream.
+You could dedicate the equivalent of two entire i7 CPUs to software encoding, and still have plenty of extra cores left over.
 This is the best streaming experience possible with one computer.

 An efficient and quiet liquid cooling system will allow you to overclock the CPU heavily (if you want), while still keeping things quiet.